indoreshivam2006/AI-Powered-Precision-Farming-Assistant/README.md

 ---

-*Built with ❤️ for India's farmers — Cultivating clarity, one field at a time.*
+*Built with ❤️ for India's farmers — Cultivating clarity, one field at a time.
+By Shivam Indore*